BonnierNews/bflab/README.md

 ## brainfuck!?

 The brainfuck language is small, consisting of only 8 instructions but yet powerful enough to implement somewhat useful programs in.
+Since each instruction is only one character long it makes it really easy to parse the language.
 Included in this repository is a [language specification](SPECIFICATION.md).
-Read it carefully when implementing an instruction.
+Skim through it to get an overview and then read it carefully when implementing the actual instructions.

 ## Let's get started!